-The new bakeware with Air-Bake technology is advertised to provide more control over baking process and to deliver more consistent baking results than a single layered cookie sheet.
+The new bakeware with Air-Bake technology is advertised to provide more control over the baking process and to deliver more consistent baking results than a single-layered cookie sheet.
 An Air-Bake cookie sheet is supposed to eliminate the problem with burnt cookie bottoms, allowing the cookies to cook evenly.

 Air Bake sheets are constructed with two aluminum layers with an air cushion between them.
 The reason for such design is to prevent the top sheet from overheating.
 The bottom sheet blocks the intense oven heat, while the cushion of air reduces the temperature of the top sheet, which comes in contact with food.

-There are some Air-Bake pans made of titanium, but these products don’t sell well, so there is no enough feedback about their performance.
+There are some Air-Bake pans made of titanium, but these products don’t sell well, so there is not enough feedback about their performance.

-Another imperfection of Air-Bake sheets are air holes, which should be strictly kept away from water.
-If water comes between metal layer, the steam released from holes can affect baking results.
+Another imperfection of Air-Bake sheets is air holes, which should be strictly kept away from water.
+If water comes between the metal layer, the steam released from holes can affect baking results.

 How does an Airbake Cookie Sheet Differ from a Single-Layer Type?

 The main advantage of Air Bake sheets over traditional baking pans is more uniform heating of food.
 The air insulated technology makes easier to prevent over browning of the bottom, eliminates the problem with undercooked middles while improving the texture of your cookies.
 If you forget that you put the oven on, the extra few minutes won’t cause your cookies to come out burnt.

 Another advantage of these pans is the non-stick feature and easy release of baked foods that would normally require cooking spray or parchment paper.
 For most recipes, is not necessary to use any oil or butter.
 The cooking spray in combination with high heat can also discolor the pan over time.